-Was your tax refund smaller than you expected in the spring?
+Was your tax refund smaller than you expected this year?
+Or, was your refund or tax bill too big?
 If so, making a simple change today can help you avoid the same fate next year.

-Before you begin, grab your most recent pay stubs and most recent federal tax return.
-Following the steps outlined in the calculator should give you a good sense of whether you need to make an adjustment to your paycheck withholding.
+Following the steps outlined in the calculator should give you a good sense of whether you need to make an adjustment to your withholding.
 As the IRS notes:

 Should you adjust your withholding?